MomentumV/PhoneAlert/README.md

 # PhoneAlert README #

  ## Setup instructions ##
-   - You will need to creat both a twitter app and a Twilio free user trial
+   - You will need to create both a twitter app and a Twilio free user trial
    - The api keys and search terms go into config.yml.sample, save it as config.yml.

  ## helpful hints ##